 Secrets to Writing a Tender That Wins Contracts

-November 20, 2018 - Sales - 8 minutes
+November 20, 2018 | Read: 7 minutes

-When you have an opportunity that’s right for your field service business and know the basics of what goes into a tender, it’s useful to delve into the writing aspect of tendering for a contract.
+When you have an opportunity that’s right for your field service business and know the basics of what goes into a tender, it’s helpful to delve into the writing aspect of tendering for a contract.

 There are the steps to writing a winning tender.
 Click the titles to jump to the one that matters most to you!

 This may sound like a lot, but don’t worry—we’ve got you covered.
-Read on for details and expert tips:
+Read on for details and expert tips.

-1. Gather your materials.
+1. Gather your materials

 Get all your research, statistics, and data all in one place.
 For example:

-- Gather any paper materials you have, like policy manuals and financial documents.
+• Gather any paper materials you have, like policy manuals and financial documents.

-2. Analyse the questions.
+2. Analyse the questions

-Naturally you want to answer all the questions the buyer asks.
+Naturally, you want to answer all the questions the buyer asks.
 However, there’s another, more important reason for analysing the questions: It helps you figure out what the buyer really needs!
 With that knowledge, you can address it directly in your tender.

 Perhaps the client site is unsafe, for example, or the incumbent provider was causing people to be injured.